OpenIndiana/oi-docs/docs/handbook/sunray.md

 #### XScreenSaver

 Latest Hipster delivers XScreenSaver only in 64-bit.
-The SunRay PAM module are only shipped as 32-bit-only.
+The SunRay PAM module are shipped as 32-bit only.
 That's why we need the XScreenSaver package with 32-bit bins from <http://pkg.toc.de/sunray/>.

 ## GDM